uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   the advantage of following it is that the [reuse-tool](https://github.com/fsfe/reuse-tool) makes it then easy to verify and update license headers if you have many files from different sources.
+- Although it is not dictated by the license but it can still be nice to acknowledge the incorporated functions/code in your README/documentation and to cite their work if you publish a paper about your code.
+- Some licenses are more permissive (you can keep your changes private) but some licenses require you to publish the changes (share-alike).

+Practical steps for making **changes to an existing project** with a license that allows you to do so:
+- If the project is on GitHub or GitLab or similar, first fork the project (copy it into your user space where you can make changes).
 - For the BSD and MIT licenses you are not obliged to state your changes but it can still be helpful for others if you do.
 You can state your changes in the header of the files you have modified.
 It can be helpful to state bigger-picture changes in the README file of the project.
+- Some licenses are more permissive (you can keep your changes private) but some licenses require you to publish the changes (share-alike).

 ### If your work is not derivative work